csviri/kubernetes-glue-operator/README.md

-# Resource Glue Meta Operator
+# Resource Glue Operator

-Resource Glue Meta Operator is a powerful Kubernetes operator that allows you to create other operators by simply applying a custom resource.
+Resource Glue Operator is a powerful Kubernetes meta operator that allows you to create other operators by simply applying a custom resource.

 It provides facilities to create composed Kubernetes resources and describes how the resource